Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Loop functions

 where $q^2 = 0$.
 After computing the Feynman diagrams shown in Fig.~\ref{fig:diagramas} with the \textsc{Package-X}~\cite{Patel_2015,Patel:2016fam}, we find that the analytic expressions for the MDFF and the EDFF form factors are:

 \begin{widetext}

 \end{widetext}

 Since the form factors in Eq.~\eqref{eq:ap1} are exclusively expressed in terms of 3-point UV-finite functions, we can safely pick the limit $D \to 4$ and use the \textsc{Package-X} to do an analytical evaluation.
-We expand around the lepton masses throughout the evaluation while preserving the first-order contributions, which yields the following equations:
+We expand around the lepton masses throughout the evaluation while preserving the first-order contributions, which yields the following contribution of the PaVe functions:

+Using the relations between PaVe functions given in Eq.~\eqref{eq:ap2} and keeping the expressions to the order $\mathcal{O}(m_{\alpha},m_{\beta})$, the Eq.~\eqref{eq:ap1} can be simplified as: \begin{widetext}